- Configuring Leganto Integration Profiles:

 - Configuring Learning Tools Interoperability (LTI) – Configuring authentication between Leganto and your course management systems.

 - Configuring Course Loading (Alma) – Importing courses from a course management system.

-- New for September!
-Configure jobs that enable associate students to courses or remove the association between students and courses.
+- Configure jobs that enable associate students to courses or remove the association between students and courses.
 See Configuring Importing Course Enrollment Jobs.

 - Integrating with the UK's Digital Content Store (DCS) – The Digital Content Store (DCS) is a workflow tool for librarians in higher education institutions to help with the process of sourcing and clearing digitization requests required for course packs and reading lists.
 This feature is relevant for UK customers, only.

 - Configuring Leganto UI Elements – Changing the look, feel, and functionality of the Leganto UI.

 - Configuring Reading List Ownership – Configuring reading list owners and collaborators.

 - Appendix A: Field Mapping from Primo PNX to Leganto Citations – The mapping between Primo PNX fields and Leganto citation elements when adding a citation from Primo.